hashiqvh/tg-youtube/README.md

    - Telegram has a 2GB file size limit
    - Use lower quality settings for very long videos
    - Consider downloading in parts for extremely long content

+5. **4K/2K download issues:**
+   - Ensure you have sufficient bandwidth
+   - 4K downloads may take significantly longer
+   - Some videos may not have 4K quality available

 ### Logs